greydevv/pytyper/DOCUMENTATION.md

 ## exceptions

-`exceptions` is a pytyper module which simplifies parameter and operation validation.
+`exceptions` is a pytyper module that simplifies parameter and operation validation.

 ### allinstance